Self-Isolation in our accommodation

 If you have to share facilities, ie bathrooms, common rooms or kitchens/pantries careful cleaning will be required after each person has used the shared facilities - this is your responsibility.
 We can provide cleaning materials for you and our domestic staff will visit regularly to assist in the cleaning of communal areas.
 Please make sure you use separate towels from the other people in your household, both for drying yourself after bathing or showering and for hand-hygiene purposes.
 While you are self-isolating, try to physically separate yourself from other people in your household as much as you can if they are not self-isolating.

 You should not go out to lectures or visit public areas.
 The majority of Welcome Week will be digital and, therefore, you can enjoy these events in the comfort of your own room.
 You should not go shopping, other than to obtain basic necessities.
 If you require help buying groceries, other shopping or picking up medication and/or in order to limit your need to go out for basic necessities, you should ask friends or relatives or order a delivery (see below).
-You will be offered packed meals per day delivered directly to your room by the Community Support Team.
+All students in University accommodation will be provided delivered food suitable to the kitchen/pantry facilities available within your accommodation.

 Self-isolating if you or someone in your household has symptoms

 People who have symptoms of COVID-19 must self-isolate for 10 days, and the people you live with should self-isolate for 14 days.
 That means not leaving the house at all, even to exercise or to get food and medicine.
 You must contact the NHS to arrange to be tested for COVID-19 – for all the information on how to get tested go to https://www.ed.ac.uk/students/living-in-edinburgh/what-you-should-do-if-you-need-to-self-isolate.